castmallards/castmallards/README.md

-- 👋 Hi, I’m @castmallards
+- 👋 Hi, I’m @castmallards aka Obaid Ali
 - 👀 I’m interested in Computer Science and working on fun projects or making games.
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...